JoshBoswell/TwosTango/README.md

 Mostly likely it will be made using the Visual Studio 2015 Community Edition as well as MonoGame.

-This is just a side project to work on while we are studing to get some experience with paired development and development in the style of GitHub.
+This is just a side project to work on while we are studying to get some experience with paired development and development in the style of GitHub.